 Octopart based component name assignment

 The online electronic component database Octopart gives the opportunity to verify recognized component markings.
 The OCR dataset was used to test the assignment of recognized markings to components in the Octopart database.
-Therefore the labeled markings where decomposed in words (word-level) and the words where composed to labels (label-level).
+Therefore the labeled markings were decomposed in words (word-level) and the words were decomposed to labels (label-level).
 The words and labels where requested with the Octopart-API at the Octopart database and the results were analyzed according to the method in chapter 3.7.3.
 One of the classes “component-name” and “non-component-name” is assigned to each of the words and labels.
 The analyzed results were evaluated according to the given assignment.
 The words/labels that are component-names and which are assigned to the right component in the Octopart database are true positive labeled results.
 Words/labels that are non-component-names like manufacturer names, country of manufacture, production numbers etc. and which are not assigned to components in the Octopart database are labeled as true negative.
 Words/labels that are not component names but assigned to components in the Octopart database are labeled as false positive.
 Words/labels that are components but are not assigned to components in the Octopart database or assigned to wrong components in the database are labeled as false negative.
 The confusion matrix for the manual labeled words is shown in Table 16.

 Table 16: Confusion matrix of the manual labeled words (word-level) verified with Octopart database